-To withdraw from the university (drop all classes), a student must complete a formal withdrawal process through UCentral by the posted deadline for drops and withdrawals.
+To withdraw from the university (drop all classes), a student must complete a formal withdrawal process through UCentral by the deadline for drops and withdrawals posted on the academic calendar.

-A student withdrawing during the first 75% of the semester or term (refer to the university calendar in this catalog or the Registration Bulletin for deadline dates) will receive grades of W in the classes s/he was registered for in that term.
+A student withdrawing during the first 75% of the semester or term will receive grades of W in the classes s/he was registered for in that term.
 After the deadline the student remains on the class roster and receives the letter grade s/he earns.
 Refer to the UCentral website for refund periods.
+Grades of W do not count toward the six-course drop limit